shiva-cirus/google-cloud/docs/Firestore-batchsource.md

 Description
 -----------
 Reads documents from a Firestore collection and converts each document into a StructuredRecord with the help of a specified schema.
-The user can optionally provide an input query to filter documents from firestore.
+The user can optionally provide an input query to filter documents from Firestore.

 Credentials
 -----------